 The COVID-19 outbreak undeniably changed the UK recruitment sector.
-But how much of the upheaval is long-term?
-And what can recruiters do to continue to survive?
+But how much of the upheaval was long-term?
+And what did / can recruiters do to continue to survive?

 We take a look at the changes that impacted UK recruitment and how we need to continue to adapt.

 What was the Situation for UK Recruitment then?

 During the worse of COVID-19 official figures showed the number of workers claiming unemployment benefits rocketed to an all-time high, predicting a major upswing in unemployment over the coming years.

 As a result, UK recruitment saw its biggest decline since the 2009 economic crash.
 Some recruitment sectors were hit harder than others, with jobs in hospitality and recruitment suffering, however workers in healthcare, pharmaceuticals, and life sciences were in more demand than ever.
-Roles that can be carried out remotely, like software and marketing jobs, are also less likely to be affected.
+Roles that could be carried out remotely, like software and marketing jobs, were also less likely affected.